Bedroom Tax - The Facts

 You may not be affected if you have continuously claimed housing benefit at the same address from before 1st January 1996.

-If you feel that any of these exemptions apply to you, you will need to contact your local authority.
-You can contact your local authority here.
+If you feel that any of these exemptions apply to you, you will need to contact your local council.
+You can contact your local council here.

 If they confirm that an exemption applies to you, you will most likely need to write a letter asking for your housing benefit entitlement to be changed.
 We have a letter template you can use - download this letter here

 What are the Bedroom Tax rules?